Arshad Nadeem: 2024

-2024 Paris Olympics: Gold medal and Olympic record
+Paris Olympics

-At the 2024 Summer Olympics in Paris, Nadeem became the first Pakistani to win an Olympic medal in Athletics, by winning an Olympic gold medal.
+At the 2024 Summer Olympics in Paris, Nadeem became the first Pakistani to win an Olympic medal in Athletics.
 He is also the first Pakistani athlete to win an Olympic gold medal for an individual sport.
-He not only claimed the men's javelin throw title but set a new Olympic record of 92.97 m in the final.
+He not only claimed the men's javelin throw title but set a new Olympic and Asian record of 92.97 m in the final.
 The previous Olympic record holder was Norwegian Andreas Thorkildsen, who achieved 90.57 m at the 2008 Beijing Olympics.
 Nadeem's throw is the sixth-longest throw ever, when considering only the best throw from each athlete.
-Nadeem won Pakistan’s first Olympic medal since 1992, and their first Olympic gold medal since 1984.
+Nadeem won Pakistan's first Olympic medal since 1992, and their first Olympic gold medal since 1984.
 Prior to the 2024 Olympics, Nadeem was considered as an underdog by many critics.
-His throw of 92.97 m was also confirmed by officials as the longest throw in the world by any male javelin thrower in the current season.
+His throw of 92.97 m was also confirmed by officials as the longest throw in the world by any male javelin thrower in the 2024 season.
 He was only the fourth athlete to breach the 90 m mark in the javelin final in the history of Olympics, a feat he achieved twice, in his second and final throw.

 On 11 August 2024, Nadeem was honoured with a parade in Lahore.

-2025 Asian Athletics Championships: Gold medal
+2025

-Nadeem threw 86.40 m to win gold medal in the men’s javelin final at the Asian Championships in Gumi, South Korea, on 31 May 2025.
+Nadeem threw 86.40 m to win gold medal in the men's javelin final at the Asian Championships in Gumi, South Korea, on 31 May 2025.
 He became the first Pakistani since 1973 to win a gold medal at the Asian Athletics Championships.

-2025 Calf injury and World Athletics Championships

 After suffering partial muscle damage in his right calf, Nadeem underwent surgery in Cambridge, UK in July 2025, followed by intense rehab under Dr. Ali Bajwa.

 In the final of the World Athletics Championships in Tokyo, despite being declared fully fit, his best throw was 82.75 m, which earned him 10th place overall.

-2025 Islamic Solidarity Games: Gold medal

-In November 2025, Nadeem successfully defended his men’s javelin throw title at the 2025 Islamic Solidarity Games in Riyadh, winning gold with a best effort of 83.05 m.
+In November 2025, Nadeem successfully defended his men's javelin throw title at the 2025 Islamic Solidarity Games in Riyadh, winning gold with a best effort of 83.05 m.
 He was the only athlete in the final to exceed 80 m.

-His compatriot, Muhammad Yasir Sultan, claimed silver with a throw of 76.04 m, giving Pakistan a 1–2 finish.
+His compatriot, Muhammad Yasir, claimed silver with a throw of 76.04 m, giving Pakistan a 1–2 finish.
 Despite recovering from calf surgery earlier in the year, Nadeem expressed gratitude for returning to form.

+In December 2025, Arshad Nadeem defended his national title by winning the men's javelin throw gold at the 35th National Games of Pakistan in Karachi, with a best throw of 81.81 m while representing WAPDA.
+At the opening ceremony, he had the honour of carrying the national flag as flag-bearer and delivered a ceremonial javelin throw.